prrvchr/OAuth2OOo/README.md

 * **Does not work with OpenOffice** see [bug 128569][27].
 Having no solution, I encourage you to install **LibreOffice**.

-I encourage you in case of problem :-(
+I encourage you in case of problem :confused:
 to create an [issue][10]
-I will try to solve it ;-)
+I will try to solve it :simple_smile:

 ## Historical: